 NTC believes that a college education is more than what you learn in your classes.
 Campus activities provide opportunities to develop leadership skills, to cultivate civic responsibility, to promote service to society and to facilitate interactions with fellow students and faculty and staff outside the classroom setting.
+The Co-curricular Assessment webpage may provide additional ideas and information on campus life opportunities.

-Campus activities will be sponsored by the College or by campus organizations which operate under the authority of an approved charter.
-Pursuant to Minnesota State Board policy and Minnesota State Statute, the Vice President of Academic Affairs will retain administrative and financial oversight of organizations/clubs at the College and ensure all membership and activities are governed by the Student Code of Conduct.
+Campus Life activities and Student Clubs provide opportunities to engage in college activities.
+Activities may be sponsored by the college or by campus organizations which operate under the authority of an approved charter.
+Pursuant to Minnesota State Board policy (Policy 2.8 Student Life and Procedure 2.8.1 Student Life) and Minnesota State Statute (136F.01), the Executive Vice President and Senior Academic Officer will retain administrative and financial oversight of organizations/clubs at the college and ensure all membership and activities are governed by the Student Code of Conduct.